swstack/payments-engine/README.md

 ## Requirements questions

-* Truncate floats at 4 past decimal or round the value?
+* Truncate floats at 4 past decimal or round the value? (assuming rounding)
+* Do client ID's need to match for disputed transactions? (assuming yes)